Where Did Marijuana Originate?

 Spaniards brought cannabis to the Americas in the mid-1500s, where it was grown on North American plantations for rope, paper, and other fiber-based products.
 Jamestown settlers even imposed fines on those who didn’t produce hemp in the early 1600s.
 Both George Washington and Thomas Jefferson grew hemp.

-By the time the modern civilized world developed and the capitalist world system we know today had been put in place, cannabis had spread throughout the world, thanks to traders, missionaries, nomadic tribes, and world leaders trying to capitalize on its value.
+By the time the modern civilized world developed, cannabis had spread far and wide, thanks to traders, missionaries, nomadic tribes, and world leaders trying to capitalize on its value.
 Cannabis enjoyed widespread global acceptance until the early 1800s.

 The information contained in this site is provided for informational purposes only, and should not be construed as medical or legal advice.